TheNickOfTime/handbrake-web/README.md

 ### Installation Guide

-See the [[Installation]] wiki page for a detailed guide to getting HandBrake web setup, installed, and configured.
+See the [Installation](https://github.com/TheNickOfTime/handbrake-web/wiki/Installation) wiki page for a detailed guide to get HandBrake web setup, installed, and configured.

 ### Quick Start